lkrjangid1/global_context_menu/README.md

 ## 📧 Contact

-If you have any questions or feedback, please open an issue on the GitHub repository or contact the author at example@example.com.
+If you have any questions or feedback, please open an issue on the GitHub repository.

 ---